 - Find the Best Housing Option

 Some students who spend time abroad opt to live in university housing similar to a dorm or apartment that American students would live in, whereas some opt to live with a host family.
-Both have pros and cons, so do your research well in advance and determine which option is the best for
+You may also consider staying in serviced apartments near Mayfair London where you can live comfortably and with privacy.
+Both have pros and cons, so do your research well in advance and determine which option is the best for you.